datacenter/acitoolkit/docs/source/objectmodel.rst

 .. image:: objectModelTop.png
    :align: center

-The :py:class:`aciphysobject.Node` object is used to represent both switches and controllers.
+The :py:class:`acitoolkit.aciphysobject.Node` object is used to represent both switches and controllers.
-Which kind of :py:class:`aciphysobject.Node` can be determined by looking at the role, ``Node.role``, attribute.
+Which kind of :py:class:`acitoolkit.aciphysobject.Node` can be determined by looking at the role, ``Node.role``, attribute.
 Switches are Nodes with the ``role`` of 'leaf' or 'spine' and controllers are Nodes with the ``role`` of 'controller'.
 Switches